 To find the grave, enter the Grinzing cemetery through the main entrance (see below for map and address).

-A small noticeboard on the immediate left has a list of notable “residents” and their locations, though you don’t really need it, since the compact grounds mean Mahler’s grave is just a very short walk away.
+A small noticeboard on the immediate left has a list of notable “residents” and their locations, though you don’t really need it; the compact grounds mean Mahler’s grave is just a very short walk away.

 Simply go left and take the first right after you pass the building (the Aufbahrungshalle).
 Walk up the path and take the second left; the second grave on your left is Mahler’s at the formal location Group 7, Row 7, Grave 1.

 After passing Mahler, take an immediate left and then a right.
-Around halfway down the row on the righthand side, you’ll find the grave of Alma Mahler-Werfel and her daughter from her second marriage, Manon Gropius (who died of polio aged just 18).
+Around halfway down the row on the righthand side, you’ll find the grave of Alma Mahler-Werfel (1879 – 1964).
+Her daughter Manon Gropius from her second marriage is buried with her.
+Manon died of polio aged just 18.

 How to reach Grinzing cemetery